switer/imper/README.md

 imper
 =====

-An impress presentation/slider editor website for creating impress.js slider (impress.js is inspired by the idea behind prezi.com)
+An presentations/slides visual editor website for creating impress.js slider (impress.js is inspired by the idea behind prezi.com)

 An presentation editor and the player powered by impress.js